rikingurditta/mat327/06 compactness.md

 X = U_{\alpha_1} \cup ... \cup U_{\alpha_n}
 $$

-If $A \subseteq X$ is compact with the subspace topology we say it is a compact subspace.
+If $A \subseteq X$ is compact with the subspace topology we say it is a **compact subspace**.

-Compactness is a way to generalize the properties of finite or "small" spaces.
+Compactness is a way to recover properties of finite or "small" spaces.
+Finite spaces are compact, as every open cover is finite.
+Furthermore, many statements about finite spaces can be restated for compact spaces.

+One thing that depends on compactness is discussions about maxima, minima, and critical points with nice structure.
+(Morse theory looks into this.)

+Another application is representation theory, where compactness simplifies a lot of theorems.

 ### Example: $\R^n$ is not compact